pydicom/pydicom/doc/pydicom_dev_guide.rst

 Bumpversion
 -----------

-When you want to release, you can use ``bumpversion`` to update all version across the library::
+When you want to release, you can use ``bumpversion`` to update the version across the library::

   bumpversion release  # Move from 1.0.0.dev0 to 1.0.0